pshriwise/intro_to_matlab/_episodes/03-arrays.md

 ---
-title: Working with Variables
+title: Arrays and Plots
-teaching: 20
+teaching: 15
 exercises: 0
 questions:
-- "How to I use MATLAB to perform computations?"
-- "How can I repeat these computations?"
+- "How can I easily do arithmetic on many numbers at once?"
-- "How can I perform comutations on large sets of data?"
+- "How can I generate simple plots using MATLAB?"
 objectives:
-- "Assign values to variables."
-- "Control output of MATLAB commands in the console."
-- "Learn to manage variables in memory."
+- "Create an array"
+- "Perform some simple operations on an array."
 - "Identify what kind of data is stored in MATLAB arrays."
-- "Select individual values and subsections from data."
+- "Select individual values and subsets from arrays."
 keypoints:
-- "Use ; to hide output when enterind commands."
+- "Arrays are very useful for manipulating multiple values at once."
 - "MATLAB variables are displayed in the Variables window."
 - "MATLAB stores data in arrays."
 ---

 Working with one value at a time is nice, but we can do that with a common calculator.
 One of the reasons MATLAB is so powerful